Last updated on August 17, 2023 at 01:07 pm

 - Foster culture and engagement

 So, where to begin?
-Here are our four best practices for bringing your HR Communications mobile.
+Here are our four best practices for creating a mobile HR Communication strategy.

-If you are sending messages using outdated systems that need to be updated manually (think Excel sheets and paper address books), chances are, you’re missing parts of your audience.
+If you’re sending messages using outdated systems that need to be updated manually (think Excel sheets and paper address books), chances are, you’re missing parts of your audience.

 Audience segmentation is critical to your success in communicating with any channel.
 But mobile allows you to reach more groups than traditional channels.
 So, when you take your strategy mobile, segmenting and targeting your audiences will be critical.
 This ensures that content is relevant to the employee who receives it and makes it easier for them to do their jobs safely and effectively.